 Most homeowners know that having a house is similar to raising a child.
 Just when you think your work is done with one thing, another thing comes up.
 Until you move, there will always be more to do and work on.

 While this can seem overwhelming, keeping up with routine maintenance can make all of this a little easier.
-Before each season, plan a time when you are going to get your home in top fighting condition.
+Before each season, plan a time when you are going to get your home in top living condition.

 This will help you and your home be prepared for any unforeseen events and extreme elements that may come about.
 So how can you take your home from the dreary winter months into the delightful and hopeful season of spring?
 Here are four steps to take to put you well on your way.